theoephraim/node-google-spreadsheet/README.md

 Many seemingly "public" sheets have not also been "published" so this may cause some confusion.

+*Unauthenticated requests allow reading, but not writing to sheets.
+To write on a sheet, you must authenticate.*

 ### Service Account (recommended method)